-EDUC 722 - Teaching English as a Second Language I 3 credits This course provides an introduction to the theoretical foundations of second language acquisition that includes an examination of theories and research findings and their applicability to classroom practice.
+EDUC 722 - Teaching English as a Second Language I

+This course provides an introduction to the theoretical foundations of second language acquisition that includes an examination of theories and research findings and their applicability to classroom practice.
 Course work also involves a review of relevant psycholinguistic and socio-linguistic research.
-(10 required field hours)

 EDUC 725 - Teaching Across the Content Areas: Methods of TESOL Grades PreK-12 3 credits This course develops the skills and knowledge necessary to teach science, mathematics and social studies to English Language Learners.
 Students will link the teaching of language, content and development of strategic competence.
 Activities will require students to connect content area instruction to the New York State Learning Standards.
-(15 required field hours)